The mill logo

 Ethiopia’s Guji zone is a distant and heavily forested swath of land stretching southeast through the lower corner of the massive Oromia region.
 Coffee farms in many parts of Guji begin at 2000 meters in elevation and tend to climb from there.
 The natural fermentation process creates bright and exciting fruit tones.

-VARIETY : Local arabica landraces and heirloom cultivars
+VARIETY : Regional landraces and local heirloom cultivars

 PROCESS : Full natural - 24 hour fermentation, sun-dried 3-4 weeks